Quantum field theory treatment of oscillations of Dirac neutrinos in external fields: Spin-flavor precession of Dirac neutrinos in a magnetic field

 \subsection{QFT description of the spin-flavor precession in a magnetic field}

 We have derived all kinds of transition probabilities for spin-flavor precession of Dirac neutrinos in Sec.~\ref{sec:QMSFP}.
 Despite the transitions like $\nu_{e\mathrm{L}}\to\nu_{(e,\mu)\mathrm{R}}$ are formally allowed, see Eqs.~(\ref{eq:PeLeR}) and~(\ref{eq:PeLmuR}), we cannot detect right-handed Dirac neutrinos.
 We assume that a neutrino detector is based on the standard model physics, i.e. it involves the leptonic current in Eq.~(\ref{eq:lepcurr}).
 This current contains only the left-handed neutrino fields.
-That is why the matrix elements for the processes $\nu_{e\mathrm{L}}\to\nu_{\mu\mathrm{R}}$ and $\nu_{e\mathrm{L}}\to\nu_{e\mathrm{R}}$ are zero in our model if we study ultrarelativistic neutrinos.
+That is why the processes $\nu_{e\mathrm{L}}\to\nu_{\mu\mathrm{R}}$ and $\nu_{e\mathrm{L}}\to\nu_{e\mathrm{R}}$ cannot be considered in frames of the adopted model for the description of oscillations if one deals with ultrarelativistic neutrinos.

 It is the key difference between the spin-flavor precession of Majorana and Dirac neutrinos.
 We recall that the marker of the spin-flavor precession in the Majorana case is the appearance of an anti-charged-lepton.
 That is, if we consider the process $\nu_{e}\xrightarrow{B}\bar{\nu}_{\mu}$ for Majorana $\nu_{e}$ and $\nu_{\mu}$, one has an electron $e^{-}$ in a source and antimuon $\mu^{+}$ in a detector~\cite{Dvo25b}.
 Therefore, to study the impact of the magnetic field on the spin-flavor precession of Dirac neutrinos in frames of the QFT based approach, one has to consider the transitions $\nu_{e\mathrm{L}}\to\nu_{(e,\mu)\mathrm{L}}$ and try to rederive Eqs.~(\ref{eq:PeLeL}) and~(\ref{eq:PeLmuL}).
-Since we deal with only left particles in the initial and final states, the Feynman diagrams in Fig.~\ref{fig:feyndiag} in the magnetic and matter cases formally coincide.
+Since, in the initial and final states, we deal with left particles only, the Feynman diagrams in Fig.~\ref{fig:feyndiag} in the magnetic and matter cases formally coincide.

 We shall study, e.g., the process $\nu_{e\mathrm{L}}\to\nu_{\mu\mathrm{L}}$.
 The matrix element for this oscillation channel is given by Eq.~(\ref{eq:matrel2nu}).
 One can see in Figs.~\ref{fig:f2a} and~\ref{fig:f2b} that the propagators $\Sigma_{12}$ and $\Sigma_{21}$, which arise from Eq.~(\ref{eq:Dyseqab}), correspond to the spin-flip, i.e. the transitions like $\psi_{1,2\mathrm{L}}\leftrightarrow\psi_{2,1\mathrm{R}}$.
 Indeed, each interaction of mass eigenstates with $V_{\mathrm{B}}$ makes their spin to flip.
 Since the diagrams in Figs.~\ref{fig:f2a} and~\ref{fig:f2b} have odd number of interactions with the nondiagonal external field, a spin-flip occurs in any order of the perturbation theory.
 Thus, the propagators $\Sigma_{12}$ and $\Sigma_{21}$ do not contribute to $\mathcal{M}_{e\to\mu}$ since we should have the same helicities of the initial and the final states.